Philadelphia City Hall: History and description

 The location chosen was one of the five center city urban park squares dedicated by William Penn, that geometrically is the center to the other four squares within Center City renamed as Penn Square.
 City Hall is a masonry building whose weight is borne by granite and brick walls up to 22 ft thick.
 The principal exterior materials are limestone, granite, and marble.
 The original design called for virtually no sculpture.
 The stonemason William Struthers and sculptor Alexander Milne Calder were responsible for the more than 250 sculptures, capturing artists, educators, and engineers who embodied American ideals and contributed to this country's genius.
-The final construction cost was $24 million.
+The city spent a total of $24.6 million on the erection of the building between 1870 and 1904.

 At 548 ft, including the statue of city founder William Penn atop its tower, City Hall was the tallest habitable building in the world from 1894 to 1908.
 It remained the tallest in Pennsylvania until it was surpassed in 1932 by the Gulf Tower in Pittsburgh; it is now the 16th tallest.
 It was the tallest in Philadelphia until 1986 when the construction of One Liberty Place surpassed it, ending the informal gentlemen's agreement that had limited the height of buildings in the city to no higher than the Penn statue.

 It was constructed over the time span from 1871 to 1901 and includes 700 rooms dedicated for uses of various governmental operations.
 The building structure used over 88 million bricks and thousands of tons of marble and granite.
 With almost 700 rooms, City Hall is the largest municipal building in the United States and one of the largest in the world.
 The building houses three branches of government: the city's executive branch (the Mayor's Office), its legislature (the Philadelphia City Council), and a substantial portion of the judicial activity in the city (the Civil Division and Orphan's Court of the Pennsylvania Court of Common Pleas for the First Judicial District are housed there, as well as chambers for some criminal judges and some judges of the Philadelphia Municipal Court).